KeL1n1995/Chrysanthemic-GEMs/Script/README.md

 - **`SamplingAndFVA.m`**: Combines flux variability analysis with sampling techniques.
 ### Additional Functions
 - **`ExtractProteinInformation.m`**: Extracts key protein information from the model.
-- `ReviseMetsFormula.m` :Modify and update the chemical formulas of metabolites in the model.
+- **`ReviseMetsFormula.m`**:Modify and update the chemical formulas of metabolites in the model.
+- **`VmaxCalculate.m`**:Calculate each enzyme's theoretical maximum reaction rate from UniKP predictions and its proportion relative to other enzymes using the same substrate.
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.